JainAbhi2411/DineQR/docs/prd.md

 - **Action Buttons**:
   - **'Reorder' Button**:
-    - One-tap reorder with saved customizations
+    - One-tap reorder with saved customizations (including half/full selections)
     - All items added to cart with same customizations
     - Option to modify before placing order
   - **'Rate & Review' Button** (if not already reviewed):